stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 03 - Semantic Networks.md

 Many names for this problem (cannibals and missionaries, etc.), originally appeared in the 1200-year-old text _Propositiones ad Acuendos Juvenes_.
 Used throughout AI for problem representation.
 For more information see:

 > Amarel, S. (1968).
 On representations of problems of reasoning about actions.
 Machine intelligence, 3(3), 131-171.

+## Connections

+The correspondence problem: given two situations, what object in one situation corresponds to what object in another situation?

+Recall that the emphasis so far as been on the relationships between objects.
+For cognition in general, the focus is always on relationships.